-Learn how to produce and write the commercial songs you find on the Billboard chart, and hear on the radio every day on our Comprehensive Academy program, supported by Ableton, Native Instruments, and Apple.
+Learn how to produce and write the commercial songs you find on the Billboard chart, and hear on the radio every day on our Academy Program, supported by Ableton, Native Instruments, and Apple.
 Students learn the knowledge and skills to stand out from the crowd in their genre, benefiting from study with the world’s best music production instructors, including Grammy Award-winners and certified trainers.

-Our instructors, including Grammy Award-winning musicians, will convey a wealth of contemporary record production tips, techniques, and knowledge in teaching students to compose original tracks.
+Our instructors, including Grammy Award-winning musicians will convey a wealth of contemporary record production tips, techniques, and knowledge in teaching students to compose original tracks.
 Students will assemble their own commercial backing track (within the pop, rock, urban, singer/songwriter, or commercial dance genres) fit for A&R meetings and production music houses.
 This section of the program will emphasize programming bass-lines and strings, synthesis, sculpting organic sounds, arrangement, choosing production-appropriate sounds, and bringing these elements together into a cohesive whole to take the production to the mixing stage.

 Have you ever wondered why the songs that you write are good but don’t quite sound like hits?
 Have you read all the songwriting books on Amazon and watched all the tutorials on Youtube without achieving real improvement?
 Garnish’s top-level songwriting module teaches what other sources either don’t know or don’t want to give away.
 The concepts shared here are designed to finally bring out the hit songwriter in you!

-Over the course of our Sound Engineering module, students will master the art of recording typical instruments, including guitar, bass, piano, and synths (yes, there is an art to recording synths!).
+Over the course of our Sound Engineering module, students will master the art of recording typical instruments, including guitar, bass, piano, and synths (yes, there is an art to recording synths).
 We teach vocal production with songwriters and producers in mind rather than singers; even if we, as producers, don’t sing ourselves, we still need to be able to encourage, coach, and produce artists and session vocalists, and the more we know about singing, vocal production, and recording vocals, the better the main part of our song – the lead vocal – is going to sound!
-Of course even though we cover vocal technique, actual singing in class is not mandatory – it is ok to just listen!
+Of course even though we cover vocal technique, actual singing in class is not mandatory – it is ok to just listen and produce!

 This module explores the music producer role and brings together the component skills and ideas from the previous sections, from pre-production to completion and delivery of the final master.
 We focus on such concepts as creating emotion through sound and performance, visualizing and defining the direction of the recording, and achieving production goals.
 By conceptualizing the essentials of music production – the arrangement of both musical material and the “sonic field” – students learn how to make a band or solo artist (this could be you!) both unique and compelling to convey their material and performance in the best possible light.